 What Makes a Language Easy to Learn?

-1. How closely it’s related to the languages you already know.
+1. How closely it’s related to English

-3. How complicated its grammar is.
+3. How complicated its grammar is

-Linguistic Neighbors: Languages Related to Your Native Language
+Linguistic Neighbors: Languages Related to English

-Wanna see something cool?
+Want to see something cool?

 That is my house.